 - The knobs on the scope can be fairly difficult to adjust, sometimes.
 Some shooters may like this, but most will probably prefer them looser

 - Although it has the capability of 12x magnification, the clarity of it isn’t great.
 It’s best to use this scope in its 3x magnification mode.
 If you want a good 12x, look elsewhere.

 As we spoke of previously, this scope uses a BDC reticle.
 The additional aiming points on the reticle allow you to adjust your shot according to your distance, without having to twist or turn any knobs on the scope.
-These aiming points are specifically optimized for .223 and 5.56 caliber rounds.
+These aiming points are optimized explicitly for .223 and 5.56 caliber rounds.

 The issue of parallax at longer ranges can be a nuisance, even to experienced shooters.
 Thankfully, Nikon has taken care of this problem due to its 100-yard parallax feature.
-This will ensure that your reticle is actually lined up to what you’re planning on hitting.
+It will ensure that your reticle is lined up to what you’re planning on hitting.
 This scope also has a significant amount of eye relief, which will help to make sure you don’t injure your brow.
-This is ideal for those who may be using recoil-heavy rifles or those who are shooting at odd angles.
+It is ideal for those who may be using recoil-heavy rifles or those who are shooting at odd angles.

-- 98% light transmission when looking through the scope allows you to see your intended target, even when light is low during dusk and dawn
+- 98% light transmission when looking through the scope allows you to see your intended target, even when the light is low during dusk and dawn

 - BDC reticle allows you to engage different targets at different distances, by simply adjusting your aim higher, rather than touching the scope